 Four, relaxing and curly perming foster DISEASES, CANCERS, SENSITIVITIES, AND MALFUNCTIONS: respiratory problems, blood and lung cancer, chromosomal damage, malignancies, immune dysfunctions, toxicities, reproductive disorders, and chemical sensitivities(headaches, loss of breath, fatigue, memory loss, and dizziness) leg, neck, scalp, forehead, and eyelid swelling, eye irritation, ear rash, and low blood sugar.
 The poisonous relaxer and curly-perm ingredients infiltrate various body systems and fill them with inabilities either to function or to develop according to their design.

 Do these reasons shock you?
 They should!
 Do not, however, stay in shock mode.
 Let the shock prompt you to stop relaxing and curly perming your natural, coily hair.
 Consider natural hairstyling.
 Visit with a few licensed, practicing haircare professionals and let them help you safely develop and stylishly wear a natural hairstyle best complementing your facial beauty.
 In most cases, Afros and hairlocks(especially Sisterlocks™) will best compliment your facial beauty.
 Do This As Soon As Your Time And Money Permit!
 This decision will ensure you will live a life freer of health-destroying chemicals.

-►Review what our clients say about us on Yelp and Yellow Pages:
+►Review what our clients say about us on Yelp, Yellow Pages, and Google: